|

 organisational skills but she was a little too forceful...

-outside looking in at your "other" website that something was going on
+looking in at your "other" website that something was going on and it

-it says we aren't gigging which is a bit of a bugger.
-We're moving on
+says we aren't gigging which is a bit of a bugger.
+We're moving on from

-from it.
-We're touring the UK in the new year with a new album and we
+it.
+We're touring the UK in the new year with a new album and we can

-new fans on the way and not just the fans that say saw you at Friars the
+on the way and not just the fans that say saw you at Friars the first

-few gigs.
-We have met people's offspring who say to us that they have
+gigs.
+We have met people's offspring who say to us that they have heard

 everybody.